‘The waltz of the Angels

 The barkeeper reached over and he tapped my back and my face.
 He told me.
 “Man-up Johnnie.
 You were following your family tradition.
 Like your father and grandfather.
 You loved the road, you loved the wars and you have been a rolling stone that had dead-ended.
 You have two choices.
 Wait for Jenny or run with your tail between your legs.”

 I whispered to the Long Island ice tea.
 I have loved Jenny since the first day I saw her in her tank top and short dress.
 She asked me to dance and I fell in love with her.
 Her hazel eyes make me wish and dream.
 I volunteers for every active war to escape her.
-War didn’t frighten me.
-Love does.
+War didn’t frighten me, love does.
 When you love someone.
 Weaken the need for the road, the drink and the need to test life.

 He smiled and he told me.
 She is here.
 Jenny came to me with tears falling.
 She asked me.
 “When did you return?
 I have been waiting for your call.
 I thoughts you were hurt or dead.
 I called your unit and they told me.
 Johnnie had fallen and he is in the Austin taverns.
-My Johnnie.
-Life is too hard to be alone.
-Please dance with me.”
+My Johnnie, life is too hard to be alone.
+Please dance with me.

 She took my hand and we went to the dance floor.
-She wrapped her arms around me and we Texas two-stepped to beautiful song.
+She wrapped her arms around me and we Texas two-stepped to beautiful songs.
 She whispered.
 “I won’t allow you leave me no-more.
 Dear Johnnie.
 Life is hard and love is sweet.
 I will take care of you my wandering poet.
 Please stay with me.
 My home is large and the base is near.
 I’m your home and safe place for you my love.”

 I looked into her hazel eyes and I told her.
 I want to waltz with an angel like you my Jenny.
 I don’t believe I have anything left.
 But I will try.
 When I was in Asia and Africa.
 I thought of you often.
 I wished to feel your kiss and embrace.
-Dear Jenny.
-You don’t want a broken man?
+Dear Jenny, you don’t want a broken man?